1988–89 in English football: Diary of the season

-15 June 1988 – Everton pay £850,000 for Bradford City and Scotland midfielder Stuart McCall.

-17 June 1988 – Newcastle United buy Scottish striker John Hendrie from Bradford City for £500,000.

-21 June 1988 – Tottenham Hotspur pay a club record £1.7 million for Manchester City striker Paul Stewart.

 4 July 1988 – Uruguayan Danny Bergara, 46, becomes the first foreign manager in English football when he takes over at Fourth Division club Rochdale.

 5 July 1988 – After three years in Italy with Bari, former Aston Villa striker Paul Rideout returns to England in a £430,000 move to Southampton.

 7 July 1988 – Tottenham Hotspur complete a British transfer record £2 million deal for 21-year-old Newcastle United midfielder Paul Gascoigne.
 Gascoigne signs a contract at White Hart Lane until the end of the 1992–93 season.

 12 July 1988 – The long hunt for a new Wales national football team manager ends when Swansea City manager Terry Yorath is appointed on a part-time basis.

 13 July 1988 – Gordon Cowans ends his three-year spell at Bari to rejoin Aston Villa in a £250,000 deal, while Everton strengthen their midfield in a £925,000 move for Chelsea and Scotland midfielder Pat Nevin.

 19 July 1988 – England defender Gary Stevens moves to Scotland in a £1 million move from Everton to Rangers in the costliest transfer involving a British defender.
 He is replaced at Goodison Park by Newcastle United's Neil McDonald.

 20 July 1988 – After two seasons at Barcelona, Mark Hughes returns to Manchester United for a club record £1.8 million, breaking the previous record of £1.75 million that the club paid for Bryan Robson seven years ago.

 25 July 1988 – Less than three weeks after Tottenham broke the national transfer record, a new record is set when Everton complete the signing of West Ham United's 23-year-old striker Tony Cottee for £2.2 million.

 28 July 1988 – Billy Bonds, the oldest player in the Football League at 41, announces his retirement as a player but will remain with West Ham United as youth team coach.

 1 August 1988 – West Ham United sign striker David Kelly from Walsall for £600,000.
 Newcastle United sign defender Andy Thorn from FA Cup winners Wimbledon for a club record £850,000.

 8 August 1988 – Graham Roberts returns to England in a £470,000 move to Chelsea from Rangers.

-13 August 1988 – The first North London derby to be held at Wembley Stadium ends in a 4–0 victory for Arsenal in the friendly Wembley International Tournament; Gunners' goalscorers are Paul Merson, Alan Smith, and Brian Marwood (2).
+13 August 1988 – The first North London derby to be held at Wembley Stadium ends in a 4–0 victory for Arsenal in the friendly Wembley International Tournament.
+The Gunners' goalscorers are Paul Merson, Alan Smith, and Brian Marwood (2).

-14 August 1988 – Arsenal beat FC Bayern Munich 3–0 to win the Wembley International Tournament on goal difference.
+14 August 1988 – Arsenal beat Bayern Munich 3–0 to win the Wembley International Tournament on goal difference.

 17 August 1988 – Nottingham Forest sign England midfielder Steve Hodge from Tottenham Hotspur for £550,000.